← Back to Blog

 Why a Pumping Schedule Matters

 Keeping a consistent pumping schedule helps your body maintain milk production.
-Skipping sessions or spacing them too far apart can lead to a drop in supply.
+According to the AAP (American Academy of Pediatrics), skipping sessions or spacing them too far apart can lead to a drop in supply as your body receives fewer signals to produce milk.
+Use our free Pumping Schedule Generator to build a personalized schedule.

 A predictable routine also reduces stress, especially when you're balancing meetings, commuting, and childcare.